kelvinfranke/trivia-api-wrapper/README.md

 - `GET /questions?amount={number}` - Get specified number of trivia questions
 - `POST /checkanswers` - Submit answers for checking

+## Structure of the Application (MVCS)
+- `QuestionController` - is simply responsible for communication between the service layer and the outside world.
+- `QuestionService` - is where the magic happens.
+The core logic of retrieving the questions and checking the answers is located here.
+Furthermore, DTO's are prepared to be sent out.
+- `OpenTriviaClient` - acts as a client for the _OpenTriviaDatabase_ by being responsible for actually fetching the questions.

 ## Technologies Used

 - Backend: